bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     rating: Int
 }
 ```
-Let's start with the new structure called `UserRating`.
+Let's start with the new type called `UserRating`.
-It describes a numerical rating a given user (discerned by the `userId`) assigns
+It describes a numerical rating a given user assigns
-to the specific purchase they previously made (distinguished by the `purchaseId`).
+to a specific purchase previously made (identified by `purchaseId`).

-The most significant changes occur in the `Query` type.
+However, the most notable changes are in the `Query` type.
-The first change concerns the parameters of the entry point (`userRatings`).
+First, (`userRatings`) has new fields: `ratingFrom` and `ratingTo`.
-The second relates to the `@topic` directive.
+Second, the `@topic` directive has changed:
-In the entry point, you declare two parameters that describe your desired range
+In the query `userRatings`, you declare the two fields that describe your desired range
-(here, the `rating` range).
+(here, the rating range).
-The values of these arguments are later assigned to two new fields of the
+These field values are later assigned to two new parameters of the
 `@topic` directive, `rangeFrom` and `rangeTo` respectively.

 In our example, `ratingFrom` and `ratingTo` follow the naming scheme _field**From**_ and _field**To**_
-where _field_ is the field declared in the topic creation command (see Step 3).
+where _field_ is the field declared in the topic creation command (see later step 3).
 Following this convention is not mandatory.
 You can name the parameters of the entry point as you wish.
-However, we think that adhering to the presented pattern increases readability.
+However, we think that following this pattern increases readability.

 When you execute a range query, you receive a list of entries.
 Therefore, the return type of the query is a list of _UserRating_.